Sinkcat113/Pankake/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+**"Website demo content is provided by Sky of Pankake Media.
+You can find them on twitter here: https://x.com/PankakeMusic42"**